an animal fable

 “You go on ahead,” said their new leader, licking his chops.
 “I have a couple of matters to attend to.
 I’ll soon be down the mountain, ready to welcome every last one of you to the most extravagant, all-consuming feast you will ever know.”

 ©2004 Jean Merlan

 La transhumance: The colourful festival(s) in which the French herdsman (pâtre) takes his animals, which may include horses, cows, sheep, goats and pigs, to the high mountains (estives) for the summer and then brings them back down to lower pastures for the winter.
 They are decorated with flowers and ribbons and are led along traditional paths.
-The word is from the same root as s’humaniser, to come down to the level of others, a rite observed with great enthusiasm by celebrity chefs.
+The word is from the same root as s’humaniser, to come down to the level of others, a rite observed with great enthusiasm by politicians and celebrity chefs.